Event-by-Event Direction Reconstruction of Solar Neutrinos in a High Light-Yield Liquid Scintillator: Conclusions

-\textbf{\textit{Conclusions}} - Data from the SNO+ experiment has been used to demonstrate event-by-event direction reconstruction of solar neutrinos in a high light-yield liquid scintillator detector based on the time separation of the Cherenkov light from the scintillation light.
+Data from the SNO+ experiment has been used to demonstrate event-by-event direction reconstruction of recoil electrons from solar neutrinos for the first time, exploiting the time separation of the directional Cherenkov light from the scintillation light.
+Remarkably, this demonstrates the ability to achieve comparable directional information to that of water Cherenkov detectors, which has played a crucial role in numerous fundamental measurements.
 This new capability opens up interesting possibilities for current detectors and for the design of future instruments.
 Potential applications include studies of solar neutrinos, supernova neutrinos, and background discrimination for other physics.
-By utilising slower scintillators, increased photocathode coverage and/or other developing technologies, this approach could be extended to lower energies, where it could also benefit studies of phenomena such as neutrinoless double beta decay.
+By utilizing slower scintillators, increased photocathode coverage and/or other developing technologies, this approach could be extended to lower energies, where it could also provide important background suppression (such as from $^8$B solar neutrinos) in studies of phenomena such as neutrinoless double beta decay.

 Capital funds for SNO+ were provided by the Canada Foundation for Innovation and matching partners: Ontario Ministry of Research, Innovation and Science, Alberta Science and Research Investments Program, Queen’s University at Kingston, and the Federal Economic Development Agency for Northern Ontario.
-This research was supported by (Canada) the Natural Sciences and Engineering Research Council of Canada, the Canadian Institute for Advanced Research, the Ontario Early Researcher Awards; (U.S.) the Department of Energy (DOE) Office of Nuclear Physics, the National Science Foundation, and the DOE National Nuclear Security Administration through the Nuclear Science and Security Consortium; (U.K.) the Science and Technology Facilities Council; (Portugal) Fundação para a Ciência e a Tecnologia (FCT-Portugal); (Germany) the Deutsche Forschungsgemeinschaft; (Mexico) DGAPA-UNAM and Consejo Nacional de Ciencia y Tecnología; (China) the Discipline Construction Fund of Shandong University.
+This research was supported by (Canada) the Natural Sciences and Engineering Research Council of Canada, the Canadian Institute for Advanced Research, the Ontario Early Researcher Awards; (U.S.) the Department of Energy (DOE) Office of Nuclear Physics, the National Science Foundation, and the DOE National Nuclear Security Administration through the Nuclear Science and Security Consortium; (U.K.) the Science and Technology Facilities Council and the Royal Society; (Portugal) Fundação para a Ciência e a Tecnologia (FCT-Portugal); (Germany) the Deutsche Forschungsgemeinschaft; (Mexico) DGAPA-UNAM and Consejo Nacional de Ciencia y Tecnología; and (China) the Discipline Construction Fund of Shandong University.
 We also thank SNOLAB and SNO+ technical staff; the Digital Research Alliance of Canada; the GridPP Collaboration and support from Rutherford Appleton Laboratory, and the Savio computational cluster at the University of California, Berkeley.
 Additional long-term storage was provided by the Fermilab Scientific Computing Division.

 For the purposes of open access, the authors have applied a Creative Commons Attribution licence to any Author Accepted Manuscript version arising.
 Representations of the data relevant to the conclusions drawn here are provided within this paper.